tatsumoto-ren/tatsumoto-ren.github.io/blog/yotsubato-reading-pack.md

 watch lots of anime with Japanese subtitles.
 Reading along audio is easier and should serve as training wheels to prepare you for reading without audio.
+The general rule of thumb is to improve your comprehension using anime before moving to manga.

 After you've done that,
 you can go back and read Yotsubato if you want.